TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. _ConfigureCE-Preview:

-4. Optional: configure custom backend preview
+4. Optional: Configure Custom Backend Preview
 =============================================

 If you want to generate a special preview in the backend "Web > Page" module, you can use